sinju-pau/Machine-Learning-BigData-and-Databases/README.md

 The data analysis is performed using R, in RStudio environment.
 R is a free software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.You will need to have R set up on your computer.
-Here's a link to a download page: https://www.r-project.org/
+Here's a link to a download page: <a href="https://www.r-project.org/">R Installation</a>

 Step :1
 First set the R working directory to the folder that contains data, using the setwd( ) command

 setwd('Users/Desktop/Titanic')